Ecommerce is expected to grab even more of the retail pie, with a projected growth of nearly $11 trillion between 2021 and 2025.

 That, in turn, helps the brand sell more products.

 I cannot tell you how many times I have seen an ecommerce site use the same product description for all products.
+This is a huge opportunity lost.

-6. Share Real Testimonials & Customer Reviews
+6. Share Real Testimonials And Customer Reviews

-Genuine testimonials from customers who have tried your product speak volumes to in-market consumers trying to figure out whether or not to buy from you.
+Genuine testimonials from customers, who have tried your product, speak volumes to in-market consumers trying to figure out whether or not to buy from you.

 That’s why it’s so important to let customers share their experiences with your products and how they’ve helped solve problems.